PART 4. TEXAS DEPARTMENT OF LICENSING AND REGULATION

 FISCAL IMPACT ON SMALL BUSINESSES, MICRO-BUSINESSES, AND RURAL COMMUNITIES

-Mr. Couvillon has determined that for each year of the first five-year period the proposed rules are in effect, there will be no adverse economic effect on small businesses, micro-businesses, or rural communities as a result of the proposed rules.
-Since the agency has determined that the proposed rule will have no adverse economic effect on small businesses, micro-businesses, or rural communities, preparation of an Economic Impact Statement and a Regulatory Flexibility Analysis, as detailed under Government Code §2006.002, is not required.
+There will be no adverse effect on small businesses, micro-businesses, or rural communities as a result of the proposed amendments.
+Since the agency has determined that the proposed amendments will have no adverse economic effect on small businesses, micro-businesses, or rural communities, preparation of an Economic Impact Statement and a Regulatory Flexibility Analysis, as detailed under Texas Government Code §2006.002, is not required.

 ONE-FOR-ONE REQUIREMENT FOR RULES WITH A FISCAL IMPACT

-The proposed rules do have a fiscal note that imposes a cost on regulated persons; however, the proposed rules fall under the exception for rules that implement legislation under Government Code §2001.0045(c)(9).
+The proposed amendments do not have a fiscal note that imposes a cost on regulated persons, including another state agency, a special district, or a local government.
 Therefore, the agency is not required to take any further action under Government Code §2001.0045.

 GOVERNMENT GROWTH IMPACT STATEMENT

-Pursuant to Government Code §2001.0221, the agency provides the following Government Growth Impact Statement for the proposed rules.
-For each year of the first five years the proposed rules will be in effect, the agency has determined the following:
+Pursuant to Government Code §2001.0221, the agency provides the following Government Growth Impact Statement for the proposed rule.
+For each year of the first five years the proposed amendments will be in effect, the agency has determined the following:

-1. The proposed rules do not create or eliminate a government program.
+(1) The proposed amendments do not create or eliminate a government program.

-2. Implementation of the proposed rules do not require the creation of new employee positions or the elimination of existing employee positions.
+(2) Implementation of the proposed amendments does not require the creation of new employee positions or the elimination of existing employee positions.

-3. Implementation of the proposed rules do not require an increase or decrease in future legislative appropriations to the agency.
+(3) Implementation of the proposed amendments does not require an increase or decrease in future legislative appropriations to the agency.

-4. The proposed rules do not require an increase or decrease in fees paid to the agency.
+(4) The proposed amendments do not require an increase or decrease in fees paid to the agency.

-5. The proposed rules do not create a new regulation.
+(5) The proposed amendments do not create a new regulation.

-7. The proposed rules do not increase or decrease the number of individuals subject to the rule's applicability.
+(7) The proposed amendments do not increase or decrease the number of individuals subject to the rule's applicability.

-8. The proposed rules do not positively or adversely affect this state's economy.
+(8) The proposed amendments do not positively or adversely affect this state's economy.

 TAKINGS IMPACT ASSESSMENT

-The Department has determined that no private real property interests are affected by the proposed rules and the proposed rules do not restrict, limit, or impose a burden on an owner's rights to his or her private real property that would otherwise exist in the absence of government action.
-As a result, the proposed rules do not constitute a taking or require a takings impact assessment under Government Code §2007.043.
+The Department has determined that no private real property interests are affected by this proposal and this proposal does not restrict, limit, or impose a burden on an owner's rights to his or her private real property that would otherwise exist in the absence of government action.
+As a result, this proposal does not constitute a taking or require a takings impact assessment under Government Code §2007.043.

-Comments on the proposed rules may be submitted to Vanessa Vasquez, Legal Assistant, Texas Department of Licensing and Regulation, P.O.
-Box 12157, Austin, Texas 78711, or facsimile (512) 475-3032, or electronically: email@example.com.
+Comments on the proposal may be submitted to Vanessa Vasquez, Legal Assistant, Texas Department of Licensing and Regulation, P.O.
+Box 12157, Austin, Texas 78711, or facsimile (512) 475-3032, or electronically: firstname.lastname@example.org.
 The deadline for comments is 30 days after publication in the Texas Register.

-The proposed rules are proposed under Occupations Code, Chapters 51 and Government Code, Chapter 469, which authorize the Texas Commission of Licensing and Regulation, the Department's governing body, to adopt rules as necessary to implement these chapters and any other law establishing a program regulated by the Department.
+The amendments are proposed under Texas Occupations Code, Chapters 51 and 1305, which authorize the Texas Commission of Licensing and Regulation (Commission), the Department's governing body, to adopt rules as necessary to implement these chapters and any other law establishing a program regulated by the Department.

-The statutory provisions affected by the proposed rules are those set forth in Occupations Code, Chapters 51 and 1051, and Texas Government Code, Chapter 469.
-No other statutes, articles, or codes are affected by the proposed rules.
+The statutory provisions affected by the proposal are those set forth in Texas Occupations Code, Chapters 51 and 1305.
+No other statutes, articles, or codes are affected by the proposal.